danielbodnar/awesome-stars/README.md

 - [connectrpc/connect-es](https://github.com/connectrpc/connect-es) - The TypeScript implementation of Connect: Protobuf RPC that works.
 - [Azure/autorest](https://github.com/Azure/autorest) - OpenAPI (f.k.a Swagger) Specification code generator.
 Supports C#, PowerShell, Go, Java, Node.js, TypeScript, Python
 - [inkline/inkline](https://github.com/inkline/inkline) - Inkline is the intuitive UI Components library that gives you a developer-friendly foundation for building high-quality, accessible, and customizable Vue.js 3 Design Systems.
-- [oxc-project/oxc](https://github.com/oxc-project/oxc) - ⚓ A suite of high-performance tools for JavaScript and TypeScript written in Rust.
+- [oxc-project/oxc](https://github.com/oxc-project/oxc) - ⚓ A collection of JavaScript tools written in Rust.
 - [api-platform/api-doc-parser](https://github.com/api-platform/api-doc-parser) - Transforms a Hydra API doc in an intermediate representation that can be used for various tasks such as creating smart API clients, scaffolding code or building administration interfaces.
 - [soketi/soketi](https://github.com/soketi/soketi) - Next-gen, Pusher-compatible, open-source WebSockets server.
 Simple, fast, and resilient. 📣
 - [PeculiarVentures/PKI.js](https://github.com/PeculiarVentures/PKI.js) - PKI.js is a pure JavaScript library implementing the formats that are used in PKI applications (signing, encryption, certificate requests, OCSP and TSP requests/responses).
 It is built on WebCrypto (W